csimmonds/bbb-android-device-files/README.md

 (http://source.android.com/source/initializing.html)

-For reference, I tested on two machines: one a laptop with dual core i7 and 4 GiB RAM running Ubuntu 12.04 64 bit (AOSP build takes more than 2 hours), and the other an octo core AMD FX-8150 with 16 GiB RAM (takes 35 minutes).
+For reference, I tested on two machines: one a laptop with dual core i7 and 4 GiB RAM running Ubuntu 12.04 64 bit (AOSP build takes more than 3 hours), and the other an octo core AMD FX-8150 with 16 GiB RAM (takes 1 hour).

 You will need in addition the U-Boot mkimage tool.
 On Ubuntu 12.04 run `sudo apt-get install u-boot-tools`

-# Get AOSP version 4.4.4_r1
+# Get AOSP version 5.1.0_r5
 Note: in the following I am installing and building everything in directory `~/aosp`.
 You may use whichever directory you wish but you will have to modify the paths used below accordingly.